mF2C/LifecycleManagement/README.md

 The Lifecycle Management component is responsible for managing the lifecycle of the applications to be executed by the mF2C infrastructure.
 This includes the initialization, the submission and the termination of these applications, among other operations.

+The Lifecycle Manager can deploy services in agents with Docker, Docker Swarm and Kubernetes.
+Services deployed in Docker engines can be normal docker images or _docker-compose_ files.

 -----------------------